 At-Home Lower Body Workout for Beginners (1:41)

 There’s a lot of talk about needing to stay indoors to help reduce the spread of the novel coronavirus.
-The government is urging people not to gather in groups of more than 10, businesses are closing, and the highways are lined with signs that say, “stay home and save lives.”
+Social distancing is being enforced, you have to wear a face covering in public, many businesses are closed or opened at a limited capacity, and the highways are lined with signs that say, “stay home and save lives.”
 Even with the concern of the virus, staying inside can seem like a pretty daunting task.
 Is it safe to go outside?
 How do you get fresh air?
 What if you need food?
 Can you go outside at all?

 RELATED: Subscribe to the Dr. Oz newsletter for wellness tips, recipes, and exclusive sneak peeks from The Dr. Oz Show.